antononcube/RakuForPrediction-book/Articles/Streamlining-AI-vision-workflows.md

 In this document we provide examples of easy to specify computational workflows that utilize Artificial Intelligence (AI) technology for understanding and interpreting visual data.
 I.e. using "AI vision."

-The document can be seen as extension and revision of some of the examples in previously published documents:
+The document can be seen as an extension and revision of some of the examples in previously published documents:
 - ["AI vision via Raku"](https://rakuforprediction.wordpress.com/2023/11/25/ai-vision-via-raku/), [AA1]
 - ["Using DALL-E models in Raku"](https://raku-advent.blog/2023/12/21/day-22-using-dall-e-models-in-raku/), [AA12]